coatyio/coaty-js/docs/man/communication-protocol.md

 The `result` property contains the return value of the operation call which can be any JSON value.

-The optional `executionInfo` property (any JSON value) in Return event data may be used to specify additional parameters of the execution environment, such as the execution time of the operation, or the ID of the operated control unit.
+The optional `executionInfo` property (any JSON value) in the Return event data may be used to specify additional parameters of the execution environment, such as the execution time of the operation, or the ID and name of the operated control unit.

 If an error occurred while executing the remote operation, the response payload looks like the following: